-The Nottingham Nursery School & Training Centre is fully accessible, both inside and outside, for those requiring wheel chair access or walking aids (width of doors, ramps, lack of steps, lift to first floor, toilet facilities).
+The Nottingham Nursery School is fully accessible, both inside and outside, for those requiring wheel chair access or walking aids (width of doors, ramps, lack of steps, lift to first floor, toilet facilities).
 There is a hearing loop within the reception area and classrooms.
-All school based and office staff have attended a 2-day Makaton Training.